Tips on Traveling in Iceland with children

 1. Introduce your Wild Animals to a Wild Animal

 Kids love animals, and in Iceland, we have our fair share of dazzlers!
 Whale-watching is a wildly popular activity with tours leaving right from the Reykjavík harbor.
-To really get in touch with nature, try the Icelandic horse, a breed unto itself: compact, well tempered, powerful yet gentle, and fuzzy like an Ewok—an absolutely wonderful horse for children.
+To get in touch with nature, try the Icelandic horse, a breed unto itself: compact, well-tempered, powerful yet gentle, and fuzzy like an Ewok—an wonderful horse for children.
 Lastly, Reykjavík’s small petting zoo “Húsdýragarður” is also great for young visitors, although the collection of animals is small and centers mainly on what you might find on an Icelandic farm.

 2. Get in Touch with Nature